hclayton1095/DScapstone/report.md

 ### 3.5 SVM Stock Market Prediction Results

 After sentiment labeling was completed, the aggregated daily sentiment features were merged with daily stock price data to construct the supervised learning dataset.
 The Support Vector Machine (SVM) model was trained to classify next-day stock movement as either positive or negative.
-Performance was evaluated using accuracy, precision, recall, F1 score, and confusion matrix analysis.
+Performance was evaluated using accuracy, precision, recall, F1 score, ROC Curve, and confusion matrix analysis.

 <details>
   <summary>Code</summary>